rija/docker-nginx-fpm-caches-wordpress/README.md

 **Notes:**
 * There is no database server included:
-The expected usage is to link another container running the database server.
+The expected usage is to link another container running the database server on the same Docker network.
 * There is no mail server.
 * Wordpress is installed from **'latest'** version
 * Wordpress is installed as a single site deployment (no multisite support)